 - A U.S. Certificate of Birth Abroad issued by the Department of State (DS-1350) or a Consular Report of Birth Abroad (FS-240).

 - A current U.S. Passport.

-- A current Driver’s License/ID issued by the State of Georgia after January 1, 2008.
-A limited term license/ID or a license/ID issued for a period of less than two years is not acceptable.
+- A current Driver’s License/ID issued by the State of Georgia.
+A limited term license/ID is not acceptable.

 - A current military ID (service member only, not dependent).
 Documented using the Confirmation of Review of Military ID Worksheet – A photocopy is not acceptable

 - A current, valid Permanent Resident Card (USCIS form I-151 or I-551).